 In general, a Tier II risk assessment will require use of the Atlantic RBCA Tool Kit.
 However, as noted in Section 3.1, Atlantic PIRI has produced Tier II PSSL Tables (Appendix 4) which, in application are similar to the Tier I RBSL Tables.
 The use of PSSLs for site assessment and remediation is intended to provide flexible clean-up levels where certain exposure pathways are not present on a site.
 For CVOCs, in the absence of Tier I RBSLs, the PSSLs are initial screening values.
-The use of the PSSL tables requires careful examination of the existing and potential future land and groundwater use and may result in a conditional site closure.
-Note that vapour assessment is required for CVOCs for delineation in the absence of PSSLs for soil for the indoor air exposure pathway.
+The use of the PSSL tables requires careful examination of the existing and potential future land and groundwater use and may result in a conditional site closure where certain pathways are excluded.
+Note that vapour assessment is required for CVOCs for delineation in the absence of attainable PSSLs (below current laboratory detection limits) for soil for the indoor air exposure pathway.

-The Tier II PSSL Tables were developed using the same default parameters as the Tier I RBSL Tables but unlike the RBSL Tables, they present values for all exposure pathways evaluated.
+The Tier II PSSL Tables were developed by using Tier I calculation methods (i.e., no mass balance check) in the RBCA Tool Kit Version 4.0 and assume the same default parameters as the Tier I RBSL Tables.
+Unlike the RBSL Tables, they present the calculated values for specific, individual exposure pathways.
 The active exposure pathways in the Atlantic RBCA Tool Kit that were used when developing the Tier II PSSL Tables are shown in Figure 1, Appendix 5.

-Atlantic PIRI did not calculate PSSLs for the outdoor air exposure pathway since this typically results in values that are >RES, >SOL or far in excess of what would be found at an impacted site.
-If the groundwater ingestion and indoor air exposure pathways are not complete but soil is available for human contact, the PSSLs for soil ingestion plus dermal contact are appropriate.
+Atlantic PIRI did not calculate PSSLs for the outdoor air exposure pathway since this typically results in values that are >RES, >SOL, or far in excess of what would be found at an impacted site.
+If the groundwater ingestion and indoor air exposure pathways are not complete but human contact with impacted soil is possible, the PSSLs for soil ingestion plus dermal contact are appropriate.
 If the soil exposure pathway is also incomplete due to an engineered cover, the calculated remedial levels are >RES and >SOL under default site conditions.
 In this instance, free product removal may be the only necessary remedial action.
+Note that the elimination of any exposure pathway must be made in accordance with applicable Provincial policies.

 The Tier II PSSL Table has mandatory conditions similar to the Tier I RBSL Table that must be satisfied prior to use, as noted in Sections 3.3.1 and 3.3.2.
-If the Tier II PSSL Table is not appropriate for use at the site, Tier II SSTLs may be calculated using the Atlantic RBCA Tool Kit Version 3.2.2.
+If the Tier II PSSL Table is not appropriate for use at the site, Tier II SSTLs may be calculated using the Atlantic RBCA Tool Kit Version 4.0